lajobu/LSTM_stocks_thesis/README.md

 This repository is part of the dissertation *Challenging the weak form of market efficiency: a univariate LSTM model to forecast the IBEX 35 index* by **Jorge Bueno Perez** (@lajobu).

-The related work is part of the final dissertation of the master studies in *Data Science and Business Analytics* at the *University of Warsaw (Poland)*.
+The related materials are part of the final dissertation of the master studies in *Data Science and Business Analytics* at the *University of Warsaw (Poland)*.

 # Summary: